ChuKuangren97/jaffle_shop_duckdb/README.md

 AI agents (and humans) generating pipeline code don't know what's actually connected to what in a real data estate.
-This project uses DataHub's real lineage graph — not guesswork — to close that gap automatically, on every pull request.
+This project uses DataHub's real lineage graph, not guesswork to close that gap automatically, on every pull request.

 ## See it work — real examples, not staged